Azure-Samples/LUIS-DevOps-Template/docs/2-feature-branches-and-running-pipelines.md

 In this example, we follow the [GitHub flow branching strategy](https://guides.github.com/introduction/flow/index.html) which is a simple and effective branching strategy.
 Broadly you will follow this flow:

 * Developer creates a feature branch and does the feature/work in that branch.
-* When done, the developer does a Push of their changes and raises a pull request from their feature branch to master.
+* When done, the developer does a push of their changes and raises a pull request from their feature branch to master.
 The developer works on the updates using a LUIS app that they create solely to support the work in the feature branch.
 * The continuous integration workflow is triggered automatically by the pull request and runs as a quality gate check.
 It builds a temporary LUIS app from the source in the PR, runs unit tests against it and then deletes it at the end of the run.
 * If the workflow completes successfully, and reviewers approve the pull request, the developer merges the PR into master.
 * The merge to master automatically triggers the full CI/CD workflow which: